 While it has not been classified as “harmful by ingestion” by EC Directives or other classification systems, Ingestion of glycerin may still cause gastrointestinal discomfort.
 Symptoms that can appear include nausea, vomiting, headaches, drowsiness and diarrhoea.
 Ingestion of insignificant quantities is not thought to be cause for concern.

-Skin contact to the chemical may produce mild skin irritation characterised by redness and swelling with possible progression to blistering, scaling and thickening of the skin.
+Skin contact with the chemical may produce mild skin irritation characterised by redness and swelling with possible progression to blistering, scaling and thickening of the skin.
 Entry into the bloodstream may lead to other harmful effects so it is important to keep the chemical away from open cuts and wounds.

 Eye exposure to glycerin may cause irritation with repeated exposure leading to inflammation with possible temporary vision impairment.